 How to Beat the Cover 3 Defense in Madden 22

-You can see an obvious weak spot in Cover 3 even when you just look at the way the players are set up before the snap: the two seams between the free safety and the cornerbacks on each side.
+If you’re wondering how to beat cover 3 in Madden 22, as soon as you look, you can see an obvious weak spot even when you just look at the way the players are set up before the snap: the two seams between the free safety and the cornerbacks on each side.

 You can exploit this space with Seams, Verticals, Cross, and Dig routes.